 - (50) a.
 Scenario: For an international school trip, the parents are expected to accompany their kids.
 The parents of one of the students are unable to accompany their child this time.
 They want their child to still be able to go on the school trip. - b.
-Die Elterni haben den Rektorj gebeten, $\begin{bmatrix} EC{proxy(i)} \\ also \\ without \\ them$ ins Ausland fahren zu dürfen]. in.the abroad travel.INF to may.INF out themselves.'
+Die Eltern_i haben den Rektor_j gebeten, [$EC{proxy(i)}$] %(auch) ohne sie_i the parents have the principal asked also without them ins Ausland fahren zu dürfen]. in.the abroad travel.INF to may.INF

-'The parents asked the principal for permission (for their child) to go abroad with-
+'The parents asked the principal for permission (for their child) to go abroad without themselves.'

 Per the discourse-context in (50a), (50b) is interpreted to mean that the parents (i) ask for permission for their kids (proxy(i)) to go abroad without them (i).
 If the reference of the controllee were i or i+ (due to exhaustive and partial control, respectively), the sentence in (50b) should be ungrammatical (Condition B violation) or nonsensical (stating that an individual is travelling without herself).
-The fact that our consultants who allowed proxy control deemed this sentence both grammatical and coherent thus indicates that an $i \rightarrow proxy(i)$ reading is available.
+The fact that our consultants who allowed proxy control deemed this sentence both grammatical and coherent thus indicates that an $i \to proxy(i)$ reading is available.
 This shows that the proxy controllee must bear syntactic features corresponding to proxy(i), which excludes features associated with i, at the stage of the derivation where Condition B is computed.
 A Condition B violation is thus obviated in this sentence.

 Per the discussion in Section 4.1, the proxy controllee may bear syntactic features corresponding to proxy(i) only in cases of proxy NOC.
-Taken together, this thus predicts that (50b) must instantiate proxy NOC, not proxy OC.
+Taken together, this thus predicts that (50b)

+must instantiate proxy NOC, not proxy OC.
 This prediction is independently confirmed.
 We again use the ellipsis diagnostic to tease apart the OC vs. NOC distinction: the latter should allow strict readings under ellipsis of the controlled clause, but the former should not.
 Just as with the FQ sentences in Italian, German sentences like (50) also substantially facilitate the availability of strict readings (as well as sloppy readings) under ellipsis.
 This is illustrated in (51):

-(51) Die Elterni haben die Rektorinj gebeten, $\begin{bmatrix} EC{proxy(i),l} \\ also \end{bmatrix}$ %(auch) ohne $sie_i$ ins the parents have the principal asked also without them in the abroad travel.INF to may.INF and the Martin also

-Ausland fahren zu dürfen] und der Martin $k$ auch.
+[51) Die Eltern_i haben die Rektorin_j gebeten, [$EC{proxy(i)}$] %(auch) ohne sie_i ins the parents have the principal asked also without them in the Ausland fahren zu dürfen] und der Martin_k auch.

-'The parentsi asked the principalj [ ${CP}$ to be allowed $EC{proxy(i)}$ to travel abroad without themi] and Martink asked [the principal]j [ ${CP}$ (to be allowed) $EC{proxy(i),proxy(k)}$ to travel abroad without themi/himk]too.
+'The parents_i asked the principal_j [${CP}$ to be allowed $\mathrm{EC}{proxy(i)}$ to travel abroad without them_i] and Martin_k asked [the principal]j [${CP}$ (to be allowed) $\mathrm{EC}{proxy(i),proxy(k)}$ to travel abroad without them_i/him_k]too.
 (Literal)'

-$\checkmark$ SLOPPY: The parentsi asked the principalj for the parent's childrenproxy(i) to be allowed to travel abroad without the parentsi & Martink asked the principalj for Martin's childrenproxy(k) to be allowed to travel abroad without Martink.
+✓ SLOPPY: The parents_i asked the principal_j for the parent's children{proxy(i)} to be allowed to travel abroad without the parents_i & Martin_k asked the principal_j for Martin's children{proxy(k)} to be allowed to travel abroad without Martin_k.

-$\checkmark$ STRICT: The parentsi asked the principalj for the parent's childrenproxy(i) to be allowed to travel abroad without the parentsi & Martink asked the principalj for the parent's childrenproxy(i) to be allowed to travel abroad without the parentsi.
+$\sqrt{\text{STRICT: The parents}i}$ asked the principal_j for the parent's children{proxy(i)} to be allowed to travel abroad without the parents_i & Martin_k asked the principal_j for the parent's children{proxy(i)} to be allowed to travel abroad without the parents_i.